siigil/siigil.github.io/_tabs/about.md

 2. Share advice I've provided to mentees
 3. Reflect on career growth and lessons learned

-This creates an archive of advice to share with others, but also forces me to document where I've been.
+This creates an archive I can share with others, but also forces me to document where I've been!
 My current areas of technical focus are cloud (Azure, AWS, GCP), containers, and DevOps technologies.

 Thanks for stopping by - hope you have a great day! 🐈‍⬛